-35 Unusual Facts About Maine Coon Cats
+34 Facts About Maine Coons

 There are tons of interesting, funny, and unique facts about the Maine Coon that all contribute to them being amazingly unique cats.
+So keep reading to discover the best facts about Maine Coon cats!

 The best Maine Coon cat facts include their love of water, ability to swim; obsession with human companionship, and film star role in ‘Harry Potter’.
 Maine Coons are famous for being the State cat of Maine, and the biggest and longest cat breed in the world.
 Their mysterious origins have left owners, vets, and historical scholars alike intrigued.

-35 Best Facts About Maine Coon Cats
+Best Facts About Maine Coon Cats

 The Maine Coon is one of the most famously misunderstood domestic cat breeds in the world.
 As well as one of the largest!

 While we have some general ideas about the Maine Coon cat origins, we are not 100% certain where the Maine Coon may have come from.
+But, there are some things we do know!

 1. The State Cat Of Maine